oracle-livelabs/analytics-ai/common-labs/basic-data-visualization/basic-data-visualization.md

 ## Introduction

-In this lab, you will learn how easy it is to create data visualizations in Oracle Analytics Cloud.
+In this lab, you will learn how easy it is to create data visualizations and understand how brushing works in Oracle Analytics Cloud.

   ![DV Overview](images/dv-overview.png)

-Estimated Time: __ minutes
+Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:
 * Create basic visualizations
+* Understand how Brushing works in Oracle Analytics

 ### Prerequisites